-He barks so much you feel duty bound to check he's OK.
+He barks so much you feel duty-bound to check he's okay.
 But every time you go back in the room, there he is, sitting up wagging his tail looking happy to see you.
-Indeed, you began to suspect he was barking for attention so in a 'good cop, bad cop'' routine, you start shouting at him to be quiet.
+Indeed, you began to suspect he was barking for attention and out of frustration, you start shouting at him to be quiet.
 This doesn't seem to work either as he still barks...louder and longer than ever before.

 Unfortunately, what you failed to realize is you've accidentally rewarded the dog's bad behavior with attention.
 Popping back in to check on him and shouting are wonderful rewards, to a dog's way of thinking.
-So if you can't shout, just how do you break this bad habit?
+Just how do you break this bad habit?

-The first is to retrain the dog so that he discovers barking isn't rewarded.
-While the second is teaching the 'quiet' command.
-Both strategies require you to apply the rules consistently, because lapses send out mixed messages and can encourage the dog to lapse back into bad habits.
+The first move is to retrain your dog so that he discovers barking isn't rewarded.
+Know the dos and don'ts of a suitable crate and the experiences in it.
+And be aware of how to associate crate time as a good time.
+Apply the rules and methods in a kind but firm and unchanging way, because lapses send out mixed messages and can encourage your furry buddy to slide back into bad habits.

 Also, don't expect the problem to be sorted overnight.
-The more established the dog's barking habit while in the crate, the longer it's going to take to correct it.
-With this in mind, it's worth having a chat with the neighbors to forewarn them that the noise might temporarily get worse but will eventually stop.
-When they understand what you're trying to achieve, they are likely to be more tolerant.
+The more established your dog's barking habit while in the crate, the longer it's going to take to correct it.
+Remember, the noise may temporarily get worse but will eventually stop.
+It's a doable task that takes just a few steps.

 Was this experience helpful?